Yadnesh-Ranshevare/llm-notes/LangGraph/Readme.md

 graph.addEdge("NodeB", END);
 graph.addEdge("NodeA", END);
 ```
-As you can see in above example event though we have use partial update method it still update same value, as a result it will through `InvalidUpdateError` error:
+As you can see in above example even though we have use partial update method it still update same value at the same time, as a result it will through `InvalidUpdateError` error:
 ```
 InvalidUpdateError: Invalid update for channel "list" with values [["NodeA"],["NodeB"]]: LastValue can only receive one value per step.
 ```